 Just reading the comments under the prompt has introduced me to so many literary works that I was previously unaware of.
 And it has provided me with the next book on my reading challenge.
 I’m going to just go ahead and start reading “Little Women” and stop worrying that I’ll be drawing comparisons with Pride and Prejudice with every page.
 Will update here about the progress.
 Had a long overdue super engaging conversation with P about ‘Cursed Child’ and ‘Go Set a Watchman’ two books that I intensely dislike, now that she’s finished reading them.

-Speaking of books, I seem to be spend a great deal of time worrying about the future of charming bookstores.
-I love getting lost in some of these places where I proceed to glean through as many books as I fancy while curled up on a comfy sofa next to a huge window letting in beams of sunlight.
-It’s almost a religious ritual with me and I fear the loss of it.
-And what about bookmarks?
+Speaking of books, I seem to spend a great deal of time worrying about the future of charming bookstores.
+I love getting lost for hours on end in some of these places where I glean through as many books as I fancy while curled up on a comfy sofa next to a huge window letting in beams of sunlight.
+It’s almost a religious ritual and I fear the loss of it.
+And what about bookmarks?!!!
 Will the next generation even know about the charm of bookmarks?
 Let alone know what a bookmark is?
-I’ve heard of people leaving books to friends and family.
-I’ve benefacted from having received such a gift too and for which my mind, language and bookshelf are richer.
-How does the digitisation of books allow one to share such a gift in the future?
+I’ve heard of people leaving books to friends and family and have personally benefited from having received such a gift.
+For which my mind, language and bookshelf are so much richer.
+How then does the digitisation of books allow one to share such a gift in the future?

 I may just have to open “A shop around the corner” of my own and add a cozy cafe within its confines, effectively merging my two dearest retirement plans.